shichaoji/picutils/README.rst

 Batch reducing pics size to about 200kb each, if you have many HD pics saved in a folder, run the library will batch coverting pics in the folder to .jpg and then resizing all pics till 100-200 kb each.R
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Update: in the shell, just type: picutils
+Update: in the shell, just type and run: picutils for help
 ~~~~~~~~~~~~~

--  Run $ python -m picutils.process\_pics , and then pass the images
+-  Run $ picutils -p , and then pass the images
    folder's name, in the directory where that folder resides

 .. image:: https://user-images.githubusercontent.com/20619704/34473164-3901bc16-ef3d-11e7-9f78-6c62fd4b3f15.jpg